 Enabling just and fair transitions

-Moving towards an environmentally sustainable economy that is no longer reliant on fossil fuel energy and contributes to decent work for all, social inclusion, and the eradication of poverty.
+We are moving towards an environmentally sustainable economy that is no longer reliant on fossil fuel energy and contributes to decent work for all, social inclusion and the eradication of poverty.

 Advocating access to climate finance

-Climate finance — international funding to support climate action in developing countries — is a matter of global justice: those who have contributed least to the causes of climate change are typically the most vulnerable to its impacts, and have the least resources to respond.
+We are strong advocates for climate finance, which is international funding to support climate action in low-income countries.
+This is a matter of global justice: those who have contributed least to the causes of climate change are typically the most vulnerable to its impacts, and have the least resources to respond.

 The impact of our work

 Like all farmers, Sifiso’s livelihood depends on the weather.
-She says, “I get my income from farming ...
+“I get my income from farming ...
 We farm vegetables, peanuts, sorghum and cowpeas.
 Sometimes, we grow millet and maize.” – SifisoRead More

 What is climate change?

-Climate change is a substantial and continuous change in the global average temperature, driven largely by increased carbon dioxide and other human-made emissions into the atmosphere.
+Climate change, sometimes referred to as global warming, is a substantial and continuous change in the global average temperature, driven largely by increased carbon dioxide and other greenhouse gas emissions into the atmosphere.
 Learn More.